Corruption in South Africa: Perception of corruption in South Africa

 In 2013, Afrobarometer found a substantial increase in the public's perception of corruption since 2008.
 66% of South Africans believed that the government could be doing more to curb corruption, compared to 56% elsewhere on the continent.
 South Africans' experience of first-hand corruption ranks among the least on a first-hand basis in Africa.
 At one stage only 15% of South Africans admit to having paid a bribe.
-The average percentage of all Africans having paid a bribe to government officials was around 30%.
+The average percentage of all Africans who have paid bribes to government officials was around 30%.

 Between 2011 and 2015, former President Jacob Zuma's public approval ratings almost halved, from 64% to 36%, possibly due to corruption scandals over that period.
 The majority of South Africans believe that various branches of government should oversee other branches of government's work.
 Around a quarter of South Africans feel they should be allowed to be responsible for holding elected representatives and leaders accountable.

-Transparency International's 2022 Corruption Perceptions Index scored South Africa at 43 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, South Africa ranked 72nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison, South Africa's score was also the average score in 2022; the best score was 90 (ranked 1), and the worst score was 12 (ranked 180).
-When Transparency International began using its current scoring system in 2012, South Africa also received a score of 43; its score has varied between 42 and 45 since then.
+Transparency International's 2024 Corruption Perceptions Index scored South Africa at 41 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, South Africa ranked 82nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+Since Transparency International began using its current scoring system in 2012, South Africa's score has varied between a high of 45 in 2016 and its lowest score of 41 in 2023 and 2024.
+For comparison with regional scores, the average score among sub-Saharan African countries was 33.
+The best score in sub-Saharan Africa was 72 and the worst score was 8.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 In 2021, 9.1% of South Africans believed that corruption was the most important problem facing the country, meaning that corruption ranked second only to unemployment in the priorities of those surveyed.
 60.5% believed that the government was doing "very badly" at fighting corruption, and another 15.4% believed that it was doing "fairly badly."